 Clouds form when water vapor forms tiny visible droplets.
 This results from cooling the vapor.
 It helps to provide particles around which the water can liquefy.
 In this project, we'll use smoke to help form a cloud.
 DragonflyTV .
 Science Surprises .
 Liquid, or Solid?!
 DragonflyTV .
 Science Surprises .
 Screaming Balloon!
 Borax-Free Slime Recipes.
 The traditional slime recipe calls for glue and borax, but you can make slime without borax, too!

 Add vinegar to milk, separate the curds, and add baking soda and water.
+Glue!
+Difficulty: Average.
 How Do You Prove Air Has Volume (Takes Up Space)?
 Air, and how it behaves and moves, is important to understanding the basic processes that lead to weather.

 But because air (and the atmosphere) is invisible, it can be hard to think of it as having properties like mass, volume, and pressure -- or even being there at all!
 These simple activities and demos will help you prove that air indeed has volume (takes up space).
 Make a Liquid Layers Density Column.
 When you see liquids stack on top of each other in layers, it's because they have different densities from each other and don't mix well together.

 You can make a density column—also known as a density tower—with many liquid layers using common household liquids.
 This is an easy, fun and colorful science project that illustrates the concept of density.
 Density Column Materials You can use some or all of these liquids, depending on how many layers you want and which materials you have handy.
-Filling Without Spilling.
+These liquids are listed from most-dense to least-dense, so this is the order you pour them into the column: Filling Without Spilling.
 Sick Science!
 Science Fair Ideas Video for Kids - Be captivated watching the excellent selected and really easy to understand Science Fair Ideas facts for kids video: This is a great video that shows fun experiments you can do that is about exothermic reactions.

 With this video, you will be able to see the “hot ice” experiment, which turns water into ice with just a touch of a finger.
 You will find a list of the materials needed for this project in the video.
 The video will show the step by step tutorial on how to make this project and demonstrates different kinds of experiments that show the same principle.
 Explore, Play, Discover: Websites, Activities, and More.
 Christmas star › Tricks (ABC Science) The Surfing Scientist › Tricks Celebrate the Yuletide with this classic trick.

 Five wooden toothpicks, a straw and some water are all you need to be the Christmas dinner science star.
 By Ruben Meerman Can't see the video?
-Download an mp4 [21 MB] version of this video. ^ to top What's going on?
-Wood is amazing stuff.
+Download an mp4 [21 MB] version of this video.
 Kids and Teens: School Time: Science: Experiments.
 SCIENCE FAIR PROJECTS: Kids' science projects here, THE SCIENCE CLUB.
 Edible/Inedible Experiments Archive.
 Science should be fun.. science should be edible..